a-ads/blog/content/blog/2020-03-27-faq-for-advertisers.md

 ## How to advertise on Crypto sites?

 If you want to advertise a crypto-related business, you might be interested in the following categories: Bitcoin, Earning online, and possibly Business and Finance.
-You can choose them on your Campaign -> Traffic sources -> Selection Criteria page.
+You can choose them on your "Campaign -> Traffic sources -> Selection Criteria" page.
 The full list of publishing websites is available in the [catalog](https://a-ads.com/catalog).

 ## What are the available payment models?